-Educate Together has a national network of 84 primary schools and 13 second-level schools and demand continues to grow for our model of education.
+Educate Together has a national network of 92 primary schools and 17 second-level schools in Ireland and demand continues to grow for our model of education.

 A campaign group is made up of parents / carers who want an Educate Together school for their children.
 In recent years, the Educate Together network has grown substantially and parental support has been critical to the successful establishment of new schools.
 There are currently a number of ways in which more Educate Together primary and second-level schools can open:

 - the Government may decide to open new schools in areas where there is sufficient population growth.
 Educate Together will assess the demand in these areas and decide to campaign for patronage (#VoteEducateTogether);